Time & Materials#

 Note

-• Whereas no restriction is placed on WBS line resources (each resource can post to all WBS lines), the selection for budget lines is limited to a user’s own resource or group.
-With the Strict Team Filter toggle turned in Jobs Setup, you can even prevent the filter from being removed under any circumstances.
+- Whereas no restriction is placed on WBS line resources (each resource can post to all WBS lines), the selection for budget lines is limited to a user’s own resource or group.
+With the Strict Team Filter toggle turned in Projects Setup, you can even prevent the filter from being removed under any circumstances.
 Neutral budget lines (that all resources can post to) can be set up by using a general time recording resource.

 Both levels are valid for all time tracking methods explained in the following.